Avesta-FA/EventLog-CheatSheet/README.md

 #### How to

-for 4624 you must whitelist DWM and UMFD
+For 4624 you must whitelist DWM and UMFD.
-Interesting fields are:
-Logon type, Computer, Account, date and time, Logon ID
 When a logon and logoff event have the same Logon ID the time can be used to determine the session length.
 Using 4625 with logon type 3 (network) we can detect brute force attacks against a system.
 4672 special logon is great for detecting privileged users it is common to see a 4624 and 4672 together this means that an admin account logged in to the system.
 When looking for admin accounts it is important that you exclude built in windows accounts because these account login frequently and create special logons.
-4720 is very straight forward if an adversary create an account this event will detect it.
+4720 is very straight forward if an adversary creates an account this event will detect it.

 ### RDP